Monitor Your Online Reputation with Google Alerts

 “Only the best results” is Google’s recommendation to keep volume down and to be informed only when a high-quality and relevant result appears.
 That seems like a good idea to keep from being buried with notifications about insignificant posts.

-- Adding your email address is the last step.
+Adding your email address and clicking on the "Create Alert" button are the last steps.

 Don’t worry, Google won’t send you a message with 50 results in it unless everything in the top 50 results changes at the same time, which is extremely unlikely.
 More likely, you’ll receive one or two results per message, and only one or two messages per week unless your name is extremely common.

-Done!
-If you discover that your name is very popular, you should consider modifying your public name to be unique.
+If you discover that your name is very popular, you should consider modifying your public or professional name to be unique.
 For example:

-- MANY people are named “Jim Jones” but only one of them is “James Earl Jones.”
+- MANY men are named "Jim Jones" but only one of them is "James Earl Jones."

-- Many people are named “Neil Harris” but only one is named “Neil Patrick Harris.”
+- Many women are named "Sarah Parker" but only one is named "Sarah Jessica Parker."

 You can establish up to 1,000 Alerts if you set up a Google account (free), enabling you to monitor multiple versions of your name as well as employers who interest you, industry news, competitors, friends, and much more.